 The Magnet Program

 The Math and Science Magnet Program is a four-year honors program that provides a challenging and focused math/science course sequence where students will invent, design, and conduct original research projects that will yield a cumulative and sound argument.
 Students will pick an area of specialization as well as free electives from a broad range of other disciplines.
 The Research Based Analysis/AP Capstone course sequence will allow students the opportunity to work with experts in the field while pursuing their individual areas of interest in applied mathematics and science.
-Students from any of the four sending districts may apply to become Magnet students at Morris Hills High School in their 8th grade year.
-Out-of-district students may also be admitted to the Magnet Program through School Choice.
+Students from any of the four sending districts may apply to become Magnet students at Morris Hills or Morris Knolls High School in their 8th-grade year.
+Students will attend the Magnet Program at the school designated by their residence.
+Out-of-district students may also be admitted to the Magnet Program through School Choice and will be assigned to a high school based on space availability.
 Students will participate in a competitive admissions process.

 For more information on the Magnet Program, click here